 - Static point source model fit.
 The source is modeled as a static point source.
-There are a total of 3 free parameters (α , δ , flux).
+There are a total of 3 free parameters ( $\alpha$ , $\delta$ , flux).
 This model is a good description of stars and other unresolved sources. - Centroids.
 Centroids are currently planned to be computed using an algorithm similar to that employed by SDSS.
 These centroids will be used for adaptive moment and aperture magnitude measurements. - · Adaptive moments.
 Adaptive moments will be computed.
 The moments of the PSF realized at the position of the object will be provided as well.

-DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may tributions, per object.
+DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may not be changed, altered, or their provisions waived without prior approval. - DRAFT NOT YET APPROVED tributions, per object.